What it means to be a woman of color in the natural sciences field

 By Lori Watterson, CNC Naturalist

 CNC is lucky to have amazing staff with varied backgrounds and experiences.
-Fabiola (Fabie) Clermont is part of our Rentals Department and as you read on you will get to know her background and and her perspective on being a woman of color in the natural sciences field.
+Fabiola (Fabie) Clermont is the Special Events Coordinator at the Chattahoochee Nature Center.
+Read on to get to know her background and her perspective on being a woman of color in the natural sciences field.

 So Fabie, when did you first realize you had an interest in the natural world?